elazarg/mypy/test-data/unit/README.md

     $ ./runtests.py unit-test pytest

-The unit test suites are driven by a mixture of test frameworks: mypy's own `myunit` framework, and `pytest`, which we're in the process of migrating to.
+The unit test suites are driven by `pytest`.
 Test suites for individual components are in the files `mypy/test/test*.py`.
 You can run many of these individually by doing `runtests.py testfoobar`.
-For finer control over which unit tests are run and how, you can run `py.test` or `scripts/myunit` directly, or pass inferior arguments via `-a`:
+For finer control over which unit tests are run and how, you can run `py.test` directly, or pass inferior arguments via `-a`:

     $ py.test mypy/test/testcheck.py -v -k MethodCall
     $ ./runtests.py -v 'pytest mypy/test/testcheck' -a -v -a -k -a MethodCall

-    $ PYTHONPATH=$PWD scripts/myunit -m mypy.test.testlex -v '*backslash*'
-    $ ./runtests.py mypy.test.testlex -a -v -a '*backslash*'

 You can also run the type checker for manual testing without installing anything by setting up the Python module search path